 Make the Smart Choice

-Sure, taxpayers can--and do--prevail during IRS or state audits, but without an experienced tax professional on your side, it’s less likely that it will happen...and you just might end up owing the IRS or state money.
+Sure, taxpayers can--and do--prevail during IRS or state audits, but without an experienced tax professional on your side, it’s less likely that it will happen...and you just might end up with tax problems and owing the IRS or state money.